Packages and Costs

 In the NHS, women in England are offered an initial screening test for Downs syndrome (trisomy 21), Edwards syndrome (trisomy 18) and Patau’s syndrome (trisomy 13).The test is the “combined test” (sometimes the quad test) but this has a high false positive rate (worrying people unnecessarily) whilst also missing a significant number of affected babies.

-Those who get a result suggesting a chance of 1 in 150 or greater will be offered an invasive test.
-In some hospitals NIPT is available in this situation, but it is not yet a standard part of NHS care.
+Those who get a result suggesting a chance of 1 in 150 or greater will be offered an invasive test or NIPT.
 NIPT stands for Non Invasive Prenatal Testing.
 This is an area of major development in pregnancy care, but it is generally used to refer to a test for these three conditions which are the most common chromosomal issues to affect live-born babies.
+Search my blog for NIPT for lots more information.

 Life is not always straightforward.
 Angie can walk with you during a complex pregnancy and has wide experience with many issues and concerns and is skilled at working in collaboration with other health care professionals to get the best outcome for you.